42-AI/bootcamp_machine-learning/day00/ex03/Interlude1.md

 Instead of $\hat{y} = ax + b$ we will use the following notation:
 $$\hat{y} = \theta_0 + \theta_1 x$$.

-You have probably two questions now:
+You might have two questions at the moment:
 - WTF is that weird $\theta$ symbol?
 This strange symbol, $\theta$, is called "theta".

 - Why change for this notation?
-We are using the theta notation because, despite the fact it will a first seems more complicated, it is actually done to simplify the notations later.
+We are using the theta notation because, despite the fact it will a first seem more complicated, it is actually done to simplify the notation later.
 Why?
 Imagine we have to build a more complex model using a lot of parameters.
 Something like $\hat{y} = ax_1 + bx_2 + ... + z$.
 How do you handle more than 23 paremeters?